olgupila/STORM-AI-devkit-2025/docs/usage.md

 JupyterLab will then open automatically in your browser.
 The example scripts are located in the `example` folder.

 ## Data Visualization
-The following subsection guides the challengers in loading, manipulating, and visualizing the training data and labels.
+The data visualization notebook (`data_visualization.ipynb`) guides the challengers in loading, manipulating, and visualizing the training data and labels.

-To be updated.

 ## Heuristic-based Baseline
 The following subsection guides the challengers in implementing a heuristic-based model.
 Readers are referred to the [baseline solutions page](https://splid-devkit.readthedocs.io/en/latest/baseline.html#heuristic-based-approach) for more information about this approach.